dmo60/lLyrics/README.md

 #### Dependencies ####

 lLyrics can be run without the need of any additional packages, but it is recommended to install the python module **"chardet"** for better handling of different encodings.
+The mutagen module is also required to read from the song's metadata.